bcomnes/.dotfiles/README.md

 Create or edit the host installer to include the various steps you want.

+## Structure

+*configs*: Any top level file or folder in `configs` is symlinked to ~/ and prefixed with a `.`.
+Any conflicts are moved to `foo.bk` if it is a file, or `foo.symbk` if its a symlink conflict.
+If you see conflict warnings, you shoudld handle those sooner than later since the conflict management is backup destructive.

+*ssh*: SSH is a weird beast, since its so crucial to the boostrapping process and also contains vital secrets.
+We symlink files from inside `ssh` to inside `~/.ssh/` instead of the whole folder.
+We also update `authorized_keys` from github.

+*install*: Scripts to perform installs.
+Usually you write a host script that can peice together different sub-scripts.
+TODO write boostrappig scripts.

 ## Bootstrapping nodes

 Some bootstrappig notes are in the `notes` folder.
 TODO: automate some of that.